 When adding or changing hydraulic fluid, APE uses only Biodegradable Envirologic 146 hydraulic fluid, which is not-toxic and will not harm soil or water, and is biodegradable.
 Consult your local oil supplier for recommendations on mixing hydraulic oils.
 Change hydraulic oil if it looks milky; this is an indication that water or other contamination may have occurred.

 NOTE: Current Hydraulic Oil Type:

 Envirologic Hydraulic 146

 Air Cleaner Replacement

 Check and clean the air cleaner weekly.
-If the air cleaner needs to be replaced, replace only with Caterpillar filter.
-Warranty may be void using other filters.
+If the air cleaner needs to be replaced, use Caterpillar part.

 Return Filter Elements